particle-iot/docs/src/content/troubleshooting.md

 If you want to get a preview of what to expect, please checkout these **videos that illustrate what a deep update looks like on a Core**.

-- TODO: [This video](TODO) illustrates what a deep update looks like when triggered from the IDE.
 - [This video](https://vimeo.com/99867395) illustrates what a deep update looks like when the OTA firmware update fails a couple of times, but ultimately succeeds.

 ## Flash via Spark Build IDE